 The UE attaches to the underlying 3GPP network and the ADN-AE(s) or ASN/MN-CSE hosted on the UE perform the oneM2M registration procedure, as detailed in clause 6.3.
 The IN-CSE hosts the corresponding <AE> or <remoteCSE> resources and an associated <node> resource for the registree.
 During this procedure, the ADN-AE or ASN/MN-CSE can create an activityPatternElements attribute indicating the anticipated communication patterns.

-The anticipated communication behavior of the ADN-AE or ASN/MN-CSE may also be changed by updating the activityPatternElements attribute of either the <AE> or <remoteCSE> resource, respectively.
+The anticipated communication behaviour of the ADN-AE or ASN/MN-CSE may also be changed by updating the activityPatternElements attribute of either the <AE> or <remoteCSE> resource, respectively.

 Step 1: IN-CSE sends to the SCEF a Communication Patterns Configuration request